-After you cleared your referees for contact, you cannot change your referee.
-Please inform your referee beforehand that he/she will be contacted by us.
+After you confirmed your referees to be contact, you cannot change your referee.
+Please inform your referee beforehand that they will be contacted by us.

 No, it is not possible for referees to send letters via email.
 Each referee will be contacted by us via email and asked to fill out a short questionnaire about you and upload his/her reference letter to our application portal.

 No, letters sent in late cannot be considered.
 In turn, your application will be considered as incomplete and will not be further processed.